-The first paper, summarizing the major findings, was published in Gastroenterology (Sperber AD, Bangdiwala SI, Drossman DA, Ghoshal UC, Simren M, Tack J, et al. Worldwide Prevalence and Burden of Functional Gastrointestinal Disorders, Results of Rome Foundation Global Study.
+The first paper, summarizing the major findings, was published in Gastroenterology (Sperber AD, Bangdiwala SI, Drossman DA, Ghoshal UC, Simren M, Tack J, et al. Worldwide

+Prevalence and Burden of Functional Gastrointestinal Disorders, Results of Rome Foundation Global Study.
 Gastroenterology.
 2021;160:99-114).
+This paper was rated as one of the most impactful papers of the year by AGA and as a "hot paper" by Web of Science.
+It now has close to 900 citations and is a leading resource for research in the field.
 The following is the graphical abstract from that paper: